Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

    trigger builds, you can protect the operation by specifying an authentication token.
-To really enable the build trigger after each commit, you will need to configure it in |SYSPRODUCTNAME|, in the 'Build' tab of your project (See `Link Hudson job with your Tuleap project`_).
+To really enable the build trigger after each commit, you will need to configure it in |SYSPRODUCTNAME|, in the 'Build' tab of your project (See :ref:`link-hudson-job-with-your-|SYSPRODUCTNAME|-project`).
 You will be able to specify your token if you have defined one.

 Build configuration (steps)